stevemurphy/usydsounddesign/PITCHME.md

 Some explanation of title, roles

+Three points:
+Sound Design/Sound Designers - who/overview
+Workflow - what we do in detail
+Theory - the why/functions of sound

 Use skillshare video to go through workflow (edit, put clips on dropbox for linking slideshow)

 Highlight some of the problems, e.g. when does sound design begin?